EasyDynamics/easydynamics.github.io/index.md

 nav_order: 1
 ---
 # Requesting Access
 ---
-We are currently in the process of transitioning from using Bitbucket Cloud to GitHub.
-There are a number of public and private repositories and you may already have acess to some of them.
-Our public repositories can be found on the [Easy Dynamics GitHub Organization](https://github.com/easydynamics) page.
-If you don't see the repositories that you're expecting, continue reading.
+Our public repositories can be found on the [Easy Dynamics GitHub Organization](https://github.com/EasyDynamics) page.
+If you don't see the repositories that you're expecting, continue reading to request access.

 ## Table of contents